techguydiy/Web-Dev-Crash-Course/README.md

 <p>Great first day, we covered a lot of the basics.
 Things will start picking up pace tomorrow.
 Please feel free to email me at jason@techguydiy.com if you have any questions between classes.</p>

+<p>You should receive an invite to slack.
+We will have offline converstations here for homework and code reviews.
+Please accept invite and setup your account when you have a moment.</p>

 <h2>Videos to watch</h2>
 <p><a target="_blank" href="https://www.youtube.com/watch?v=0SDwhjJwrh8">Crash Course Day 1</a></p>
 <p><a target="_blank" href="https://www.youtube.com/watch?v=EIejiZ1JhE4">Difference Between Classes & IDs</a></p>